davift/API/README.md

 # API

-Version 2 \
+Version 3 \
-2022-02-07
+2023-01-15

 ## Introduction / Purpose

-The first purpose is to create a template for future developments of APIs using multiple languages and as a source for quick reference for syntax, workaround, and best practices, etc.
+The purpose of this app is to provide a template for developing APIs using multiple languages.
+It serves as a resource for syntax, workarounds, and best practices.

-The second purpose is to create a WebUI to manage a RaspberryPi dedicated to downloading Torrents with the following features:
+Specifically, the app is a web-based tool for managing a Raspberry Pi dedicated to downloading Torrents.
+It includes features such as:
-- List the system metrics, such as up-time, used storage, VPN status and data usage, and more,
+- displaying system metrics (e.g. uptime, used storage, VPN status),
-- Start and stop the VPN connection and the Transmission (Torrent application) daemon,
+- starting and stopping the VPN connection and Transmission (Torrent application) daemon,
-- Reboot and halt the system,
+- rebooting and shutting down the system,
-- List, download, and delete files from the torrent directory.
+- and listing, downloading, and deleting files being downloaded or completed.

 ![listener_screenshot](https://github.com/davift/API/blob/main/screenshot.png)